Components Basics

 The result:

 In case you want to define your component name dynamically at runtime you can use dynamic component syntax.
-For example:

 The result: